lillekat/lillekat.github.io/index.md

 ## Do I have to prepare?

-No formal preparation is required, you can show up at any time.
+No formal preparation is required, and you can show up at any time.
 However:

 - It’s more fun if you find some friends to team up with.
 Especially if you think of a good team name!